Shetland Geology – an interview with Rory Tallack

-A. This is an interesting question because all of Shetland landscape is influenced by its geology; all of its nature; all of its culture; the whole lot is influenced by geology.
+A. This is an interesting question because all of Shetland landscape is influenced by its geology.
+All of its nature, all of its culture.
+The whole lot is influenced by geology.

 However if we are talking about landscapes people should visit specifically because of geology, then Eshaness is probably the key site I would send people to.
-It’s formed from volcanic rock that was erupted 390 million years ago and it has been eroded away by the sea to form spectacular cliffs.
+It’s formed from volcanic rock that was erupted 390 million years ago.
+This has been eroded away by the sea to form spectacular cliffs.

-For anyone that wants to explore the geology of Eshaness, there is a trail pack called ‘Shetland’s Volcano’, which is published by the Shetland Amenity Trust.
+For anyone that wants to explore the geology of Eshaness, there is a trail pack called ‘Shetland’s Volcano’.
+This is published by the Shetland Amenity Trust.
 It has several different sites on it and really tells the geological story of the Eshaness coast.

 I think the other key place to go is St Ninian’s Isle in the South Mainland.
 This is an island that is connected to the Shetland mainland by the largest sand tombolo in the UK.
 It’s an absolutely stunning site.

 Though I picked out those two, there are huge numbers of stunning landscapes in Shetland, whether people are visiting them for the geology or not.
 Many places have interpretive leaflets available or interpretation on site.
 There’s an excellent network of core paths and access routes in Shetland which have been put in by Shetland Islands Council.
 It’s very easy to explore some of the most stunning parts of Shetland.

 Q. Can you tell us about the Shetland UNESCO Global Geopark?

 A. The Geoparks concept began about 20 years ago, starting with 4 of them.
 There are now 162 globally.
 They were originally named European Geoparks, then Global Geoparks.
 In 2015 they became UNESCO Global Geoparks.